CasinoRankr Newsroom

 Indiana's new casino expansion bill, HB 1038, surprisingly snubs Indianapolis for a new license, while Virginia's SB 756 faces a complete stall after fierce local opposition in Fairfax County.
 Both cases reveal a major power shift, where community referendums and county officials, not state lobbyists, hold the ultimate veto power over billion-dollar projects.

 South Africa's government has proposed a new 20% national tax on online gambling revenue.
-Combined with existing levies, this could push the effective tax rate for licensed operators to nearly 40%, one of the highest in the world.
+Combined with existing levies, this could push the effective tax rate for operators with published license details to nearly 40%, one of the highest in the world.
 Critics warn this will cripple the legal market and drive players to unregulated offshore casinos.